BillyGeros94/movie-recommendation-system/README.md

 ## Streamlit Demo

 An interactive demo of the UV model runs on Streamlit Cloud.
-The deployed artifact is a lightweight dict containing only the Q matrix and movie mappings (4.6MB), stored directly in the repository.
+The deployed artifact is a lightweight dict containing the Q matrix, item bias vector, and movie mappings, stored directly in the repository.
 A temporary user vector is constructed on the fly from the input ratings via weighted averaging of Q rows — no retraining or user history required.

 Users search for movies by title, rate at least 5, and receive 10 personalised recommendations.